thinktandem/thinktandem.io/src/content/services/strategy.md

 * **Accessibility Assessments**<br>
 Even the most compliant site can drift over time.
 Our experts will analyze your site with a combination of automated and manual testing to ensure an inclusive experience

-There are many ways to fortify your vision as we find the right path to your team’s success story. <a href="creative">Learn how this informs our creative team’s recommendations</a> or <a href="../contact">reach out to us to learn more</a>.
+There are many ways to fortify your vision as we find the right path to your team’s success story. <a href="/services/creative">Learn how this informs our creative team’s recommendations</a> or <a href="../contact">reach out to us to learn more</a>.